yamcs/yamcs/docs/server-manual/mdb/data-types.rst

 .. rubric:: Example 1: integer encoding for a AbsoluteTimeParameterType parameter

 The example below is using UNIX as its reference time, whose count starts at January 1 1970 and is used by modern computers, linux systems etc. The offset and the scale are part of a linear transformation which has the form y = ax + b where "b" represents the offset, "a" represents the scale and "x" is the input.
+This transformation could be used for a system whose internal clock counts in seconds from 1/1/2000, so we need to add ``946677600`` seconds to that time in order to get the appropriate UNIX timestamp.
     - ``<ReferenceTime>`` describes origin(epoch or reference) of this time type
     - ``<Epoch>`` may be specified as an XS date where time is implied to be 00:00:00, xs dateTime, or string enumeration of common epochs.
 The enumerations are TAI(used by CCSDS and others), J2000, UNIX(also known as POSIX) and GPS